MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 > "Login failed for user ''. -when using TCP and a SQL login or a Windows login"
 > "Login failed for user 'CONTOSO\user1'. - when using Named Pipes and a SQL login or a Windows login"

-The SQL Server error log will have one of the following messages:
+Check whether the SQL Server error log has one of the following messages:

 > "'Login failed for user'.
 Reason: Could not find a login matching the name provided."
 > "'Login failed for user 'CONTOSO\USER1'.
 Reason: Could not find a login matching the name provided."